 Pay Us a Visit

-Admission to the Arboretum is $5.00 ($2.00 for children, free to Arboretum Associates and volunteers.)
+Admission to the UCSC Arboretum is $5.00 ($2.00 for children, free to members of Friends of the UCSC Arboretum and volunteers.)

 Upon advance request, we can provide docent-lead tours.
 The $8.00 per person cost includes admission to the Arboretum.

 Take an hour or all day to wonder around the gardens, visit Norries, or take a guided tour.
 Bring your binoculars and bird book and watch some of the Arboretum's avian life.
-Attend one of the Associates' potlucks or a visiting scholar's presentation.
+Attend one of the Friends of the UCSC Arboretum potlucks or a visiting scholar's presentation.
 Learn about opportunities for learning or volunteering.